dankuck/vue-easeljs/README.md

 >
 ```

-But sometimes frames have space between them, margins around them, or they
+But sometimes frames have space between them or margins around them.
+In these
-originate at a point other than 0,0.
-In these cases, you'll need to specify
+cases, you'll need to specify more information.
-more information.

-In this example, there is space and margin between the frames, and the sprites
+In this example, there is space and margin between the frames.
-originate at 100,100.

 ```
 <easel-sprite-sheet
     :images="['/images/lots-of-characters.png']"
-    :frames="{width:32,height:32,spacing:5,margin:10,regX:100,regY:100}"
+    :frames="{width:32,height:32,spacing:5,margin:10}"
     ...
 >
 ```